Affiliate Faculty

 Michele Osherow

-Michele Osherow, Associate Professor of English and Affiliate Associate Professor of Judaic Studies.
-(Ph.
-D., U. of Maryland) Areas of specialization include Shakespeare and Renaissance Literature, Biblical Literature, the Renaissance Bible, Shakespearean Dramaturgy and Jewish American Literature.
-Osherow has extensive experience in professional theatre and serves as the Resident Dramaturg at the Folger Theatre in Washington DC.
-Current research includes a book on Staging Shakespeare, co-written with theatre director Aaron Posner; a book on contemporary American productions of Shakespeare titled How We Make Shakespeare Mean, and continued research on early modern representations of biblical women.
-She is also co-editing an encyclopedia on early modern women for Ashgate.
-Osherow is the author of Biblical Women’s Voices in Early Modern England (Ashgate 2009) and several articles on Shakespeare, the early modern Bible, and other subjects.
+Michele Osherow, Associate Professor of English and Affiliate Faculty in Judaic Studies and Medieval and Early Modern Studies.
+Areas of specialization include Shakespeare and Renaissance Literature, Biblical Literature, the Renaissance Bible, Shakespearean Dramaturgy and Jewish American Literature.
+Osherow has extensive experience in professional theatre; she served as the Resident Dramaturg at the Folger Theatre in Washington DC for over 20 years, and performed with several professional theatres in the DC area.
+Current research includes a project on seventeenth century women’s needlework and a guide on staging Shakespeare.
+Osherow is the author of Biblical Women’s Voices in Early Modern England (Ashgate) and several articles on Shakespeare, the early modern Bible, and other subjects.

 History